Think before you speak: Training Language Models With Pause Tokens: Ablations: Where and how many to use

-Although in all our experiments so far, we set the inference-time delay to be the same as what was seen during finetuning ($M_{\rm inf} = M_{\rm ft}$), we examine what happens if we vary $M_{\rm inf}$ during inference.
+\subparagraph{Robustness to a varying number of inference-time pauses} So far, we have set the inference-time delay to be the same as what was seen during finetuning ($M_{\rm inf} = M_{\rm ft}$).
+Next, we examine what happens if we vary $M_{\rm inf}$ during inference.
 Note that this presents a severe test-time distribution shift as we provide no supervision for the model until the last \pausetoken (the $M_{\rm ft}^{\rm th}$ one) is seen.
 Thus the model may very well output garbage if we begin eliciting a response that is either premature ($M_{\rm inf} < M_{\rm ft}$) or belated ($M_{\rm inf} > M_{\rm ft}$).
-Yet, in practice, we find a graceful (although, not a best-case) behavior: \begin{enumerate}[leftmargin=15pt] \itemsep{0em} \parsep{0em} \item \PausePTPauseFT{} model is robust to a wide range of test-time shift in the number of \pausetokens (see Figure~\ref{fig:ablation_inference_pause_gsm_pausept} and Appendix~\ref{app:varying_inf}).
-Observe that the performance remains above the baseline even if pause tokens at inference are half of that seen during training.
-This is desirable in case of real-time fluctuations in computational constraints.
-Note that similarly, increasing the pause tokens at inference beyond what was seen during finetuning only hurts the performance.
+Yet, in practice, we find a (somewhat) graceful behavior.